Contents

 Teflon (PTFE)

 Teflon, the trademarked version of polytetrafluoroethylene, was considered a game-changing cooking agent when it entered the market 80 years ago.
-Until 2013 this nonstick coating often contained PFAS and other compounds like PFOA (perfluorooctanoic acid), which is also linked to serious health problems like cancer, organ failure, reproductive issues, and hormonal imbalances.
+Until 2013 this nonstick coating often contained PFAS and other compounds like PFOA (perfluorooctanoic acid).

-Teflon coatings break down at high heat (anything over 464℉), potentially releasing toxic fumes that can accumulate in your body over time.
+Teflon coatings break down at high heat (anything over 464℉), potentially releasing toxic fumes.

-Newer Teflon pans claim to be PFOA-free, but they still contain other compounds, such as a PTFE coating, which is considered a carcinogen.
+Newer Teflon pans claim to be PFOA-free, but they still contain other compounds, such as a PTFE coating.
 Avoid older Teflon pans at all costs, and consider staying away from newer ones as well.

 Aluminum